 Your GP might send you a text asking you to complete a few questions via a link.
 This might be in relation to a review of your Asthma, COPD or COVID symptoms.
 Or you might be asked to complete a short survey to collect some other data about you (alcohol consumption, BMI, smoking status).

-If you have received a text from your GP asking you to complete some questions about your health via a link, you should be able to click on your unique link in that text and complete the survey using your phone if your phone is connected to the internet.
+You should be able to click on your unique link in that text and complete the survey using your phone.
+You will require internet access on your phone to do this.

 Not able to complete the Florey Survey on your phone?

 If you can't use your phone for any reason, you can also still complete the survey on a computer, iPad or tablet.
 To do this, type your unique link from the text into the URL search bar of your internet browser.

 Your unique link will start with florey.accurx.... and should look something like:

 As shown in the images below, when typing your unique link, please ensure you're not entering this in the search engine (as shown in red crosses).
 Please ensure you type your link in where the green arrows indicate. 👇

 Some internet browsers may look slightly different to the two shown above but you are usually looking to type your unique link in the search bar along the top of the screen.